javicebri/DataAnalysis-DataScience/README.md

 # dataAnalysis
 ## Data Analyst/Data Science projects and tools

-The projects are organized by thematic folder.
+Projects are organized by thematic folder.
-My_tools folder contains my generic functions so I can use them when I need them.
+My_tools folder contains my generic functions so I can use them when I need.

 ### Topics covered: